samyilin/dotfiles/README.md

 1. Write a pre-commit hook that is ran every time a commit happens to make sure shellcheck passes before I commit.

-2. Overhaul tmux keybindings and/or other settings or configs.
+May try to use Gitlab Runner or other systems.

-3. Overhaul Vim experience.
+2. Overhaul Vim experience.
 Use some plugins to enable LSP or other IDE-like features.
 Make modular vim setup.
 Might use Neovim?
 Who knows?

-4. Proof-read READMEs.
+3. Proof-read READMEs.
 LOL

-5. Fine-tune remove scripts.
+4. Fine-tune remove scripts.
 Not a priority at the moment, as I'm actively tuning setup scripts.

+5. More testing on different platforms/containers.

+6. Test this on a WSL bare-metal install.